 Dijkstra Algorithm with Restrictions

-In the previous article Core Principles and Implementation of Dijkstra Algorithm, we derived the Dijkstra algorithm from the standard BFS algorithm to solve the standard shortest path problem in weighted graphs.
+In the last article Dijkstra Algorithm Principles and Implementation, we derived Dijkstra's algorithm from the standard BFS algorithm to solve the shortest path problem in weighted graphs.

-In this article, we will talk about a more complex situation: the shortest path problem with restrictions.
+In this article, we will look at a more complex situation: the shortest path problem with constraints.

-This kind of problem is more complex than the standard shortest path problem.
-But don't worry, you only need to slightly change the Dijkstra template from the previous article to solve it.
-So, make sure you have fully understood the previous chapter.
+This type of problem is more complicated than the standard shortest path problem, but don't worry.
+You only need to make a small change to the Dijkstra template to solve it.
+So please make sure you fully understand the last chapter.

-In the last chapter, we used the third version of the three BFS traversal methods for the Dijkstra algorithm.
-Each node kept its own State
+In the previous chapter, the Dijkstra algorithm used the third version of Three Ways to Write BFS.
+Each node keeps its own State

-object, so it is easy to extend the standard Dijkstra algorithm to solve more complex tasks.
+object, so we can easily extend the standard Dijkstra algorithm to handle more complex tasks.

-For example, now you need to find the shortest path, but the path can have at most k
+For example, now you are not only asked to find the shortest path, but also to make sure the path has no more than k

 edges.

-You can still use the Dijkstra algorithm for this case, but you need to change the enqueue and dequeue conditions of pq
+You can still use Dijkstra's algorithm for this, but you need to change the conditions for adding and removing from the pq

 , and add extra fields to the State